mochi/mochikit/doc/rst/MochiKit/Signal.rst

         Shortcut that calls ``stopPropagation()`` and ``preventDefault()``.

-    Note that you should use keydown and keyup to detect control characters, and keypressed to detect "printable" characters.
-Some browsers will return control characters for keypressed.
+    Note that you should use keydown and keyup to detect control characters, and keypressed to detect "printable" characters. key().code will be set to 0 and key().string will be set to an empty string in a keypress handler if a user presses a control character like F1 or Escape.
+IE will not fire your keypressed handler when you press a control character like KEY_F1 or KEY_ESCAPE.
+In your keyup and keydown handlers, Signal will pass the keyboard code and a human-readable string like KEY_A or KEY_ARROW_DOWN or KEY_NUM_PAD_ASTERISK.
+See ``_specialKeys`` for a comprehensive list.
 These are generated for keydown and keyup events:

     key().code:
         contains the raw key code, such as 8 for backspace.